GSA/idmanagement.gov/_university/pacs101.md

 - Interoperate with PIV credentials issued by other agencies.
 - Use components listed on the GSA FIPS 201 Approved Products List (APL).

-The FIPS 201 Evalutation Program in collaboration with the [PACS Modernization Working Group]({{site.baseurl}}/ficam/#icamsc-working-groups){:target="_blank"}{:rel="noopener noreferrer"} created an operational self-assessment tool.
+The FIPS 201 Evaluation Program in collaboration with the [PACS Modernization Working Group]({{site.baseurl}}/ficam/#identity-credential-and-access-management-subcommittee){:target="_blank"}{:rel="noopener noreferrer"} created an operational self-assessment tool.
 The tool helps PACS implementers determine if facility access systems that use PIV credentials are configured according to FICAM and NIST guidelines.

 - [PACS Assessment Toolkit Version 1.0]({{site.baseurl}}/docs/fips201ep-pacs-self-tool.pdf){:target="_blank"}{:rel="noopener noreferrer"}